KhartesViewer/scroll2zarr/README.md

 each volume has half the resolution of the previous one.
 Thus, with the default settings, the 6th volume has 1/32 the resolution of the original.
-That represents a reduction of 32x32x32 = 32,768 in the size of the data volume, reducing 1 Tb to 33 Mb.
+That represents a reduction of 32x32x32 = 32,768 in the size of the data volume, reducing a 1 Tb data volume to 33 Mb.

 One interesting feature of zarr is that if a chunk contains only zeros, the file containing the chunk is not created at all.
-This is not very helpful in the case of the original scroll files, but [someone] has created a "masked" version of Scroll 1, where all the pixels outside of the actual scroll are set to zero.
+This is not very helpful in the case of the original scroll files, but @james darby (on the Discord server) has created a "masked" version of Scroll 1, where all the pixels outside of the actual scroll are set to zero.
 This saves a lot of space in the OME-Zarr data store.